 It is not if Galveston County will have a natural disaster, but WHEN.
 The most likely natural disaster to affect the citizens of Galveston County is a hurricane.
 With hurricanes, there are several different types of hazards that may be encountered: storm surges, high winds, tornadoes, and flooding.
-The 2017 National Weather Service Hurricane Tracking Guide is a useful tool.
+The 2018 Hurricane Evacuation Map and 2018 National Weather Service Hurricane Tracking Guide are useful tools.

 What you can do to prepare yourself and your family